MichaelCurrin/dev-cheatsheets/cheatsheets/version-control/git/branches/delete.md

 - Run `git fetch` (or `git pull`) to make sure you are up to date with the remote.
 - Push any in-progress work in case you need to recover a branch from the remote.
 Alteratively, recover a branch using `git reflog`.

-### Delete branches which are deleted on the remote.
+### Delete branches which are deleted on the remote

 Note on approach for deleting branches: When using the `git branch --merged` flow to find merged branches, it won't pick up where the remote branch is deleted (`[gone]` in `git branch -v`).
 That can happen if a branch was deleted without being merged in or if a PR was merged with a rebase or squash so it looks like the branch is not merged even though it was.